marker

 .

-We always recommend trying your schemas in Forge Extract first since it’s easy to visually debug issues with parse settings and schemas before running on a larger batch.
+We always recommend trying your schemas in Forge Playground first since it’s easy to visually debug issues with parse settings and schemas before running on a larger batch.

 field is useful to add more context around what the field is.